grzegorz914/homebridge-enphase-envoy/README.md

 1. Use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) to configure the plugin (strongly recomended), or update your configuration file manually.
 See `sample-config.json` in this repository for a sample or add the bottom example to Your config.json file.
 2. In `host` set the iP adress or leave empy(will use default path `envoy.local`).
 3. In `refreshInterval` set the data refresh time in seconds.
-4. In `productionPowerMeter` select which meter will be used to display production Power.
+4. In `productionPowerMeter` select which meter will be used to display Power production.
-5. In `maxPowerProductionDetected` set the maximum Power in Watt, if the production Power will be >= `maxPowerProductionDetected` then You get notyfication message from the HomeKit.
+5. In `maxPowerProductionDetected` set the maximum Power production, if the Power production will be >= `maxPowerProductionDetected` then You get notyfication message from the HomeKit.
-6. In `consumptionPowerMeter` select which meter will be used to display consumption Power.
+6. In `consumptionPowerMeter` select which meter will be used to display Power consumption.
-7. In `maxTotalPowerConsumptionDetected` set the maximum total Consumption in Watt, if the total consumption Power will be >= `maxTotalPowerConsumptionDetected` then You get notyfication message from the HomeKit.
+7. In `maxTotalPowerConsumptionDetected` set the maximum total Power consumption, if the total consumption Power will be >= `maxTotalPowerConsumptionDetected` then You get notyfication message from the HomeKit.
-8. In `maxNetPowerConsumptionDetected` set the maximum net Consumption in Watt, if the net consumption Power will be >= `maxNetPowerConsumptionDetected` then You get notyfication message from the HomeKit.
+8. In `maxNetPowerConsumptionDetected` set the maximum net Consumption, if the Power consumption from net will be >= `maxNetPowerConsumptionDetected` then You get notyfication message from the HomeKit.

 <p align="left">
   <a href="https://github.com/grzegorz914/homebridge-enphase-envoy"><img src="https://raw.githubusercontent.com/grzegorz914/homebridge-enphase-envoy/master/graphics/ustawienia.png" height="150"></a>